 3. Mu Cang Chai

 Mu Cang Chai is a northwest mountainous rural district in Vietnam which creates jaw-dropping scenery in September.
 You will see golden rice crops swaying proudly, ready to harvest.
-This is the high-time to know the lifestyle of Mong Ethnic farmers.
+This is the best time to know the lifestyle of Mong Ethnic farmers.
 Khau Pha Pass, called ‘Sky’s Horn’ develops magnificent scenery.
 There are other small villages in the city to visit to adore the beauty of paddy farming and to experience their local culture by the homestay.
 Visit to Mu Cang Chai is incomplete without visiting two of its breathtaking waterfalls - Mo and Phu Nu waterfalls.
 Mu Cang Chai has its own market too.

 - Other major attractions include Ba Nha Bridge, Mam Xoi Hill, Kim Noi Village.